18F/18f.gsa.gov/research/5-sprint-especialesker/especialesker-script.md

 Take a minute to look through this site while thinking out loud.

-[ask about what they're looking for, why they click, what interested them, what they are getting from this page, initial impressions]
+**Let the user focus on and click on what interests them — as long as they're thinking out loud, you may not need to ask many follow-up questions.
+If they ask questions about 18F, ask where they would look to find out more information.**

+[If they go quiet, possible prompts include:]

+- Ask about what they're looking for
+- What interests you on this page?
-Where would you go from here?
+- Where would you go from here?

-What would you do next?
+- What would you do next?

 Now that we've looked a bit through the website, what types of projects would you want 18F's help on?